emilypeto/KindleBrowserPatch/README.md

 This is a patch for the built-in web browser on Kindle devices.
 It provides the following features:
 - Remove the restriction on what kind of filetypes you can download (downloads are found in `/mnt/us/documents`)
 - Remove the restriction on what protocols you can browse, enabling the use of `file://`
-- Option to change search engine to DuckDuckGo, FrogFind or Bing
+- Option to change the search engine to DuckDuckGo, FrogFind or Bing

 It likely works on all Kindle devices running firmware >= 5.16.4.
 In any case, there is very little risk in giving it a try.
 Please edit this README if you get it working on your device.